joskar1999/News-App/README.md

-Project began on 11.07.2018.

-News App created by Oskar Jerzyk and Adam Stelmaszyk.
+# News App
-This application will provide you latest tech news.
+This application will provide you latest tech newses.